-2023 Year 7 English
+2024 Year 7 English

-The Year 7 English course provides students with opportunities to continue developing skills in reading, writing, speaking, and listening by responding critically and imaginatively to a wide range of texts from a variety of cultures and media.
-This includes the study of the issue of sustainability in a non-fiction and media study.
-Specifically, students will study poetry and learn to analyse a poet's use of form and language.
-Students will also study and compose a variety of text types, including the study of a dramatic text, completing a media presentation, and analysing a film.
-This course aims to enable students to use, understand, appreciate, reflect, and enjoy the English language in a variety of contexts.
+The Year 7 English course provides students with opportunities to extend their skills in reading, writing, speaking, and listening by responding critically and imaginatively.
+By engaging with a wide range of texts from a variety of cultures and media, students the deepen their understanding of the way textual concepts, such as perspective and genre, are incorporated in texts.
+Students compose a wide range of texts to shape meaning for a variety of purposes, audiences, and contexts, using varying technologies to respond imaginatively and critically.
+This course aims to enable students to use, understand, appreciate, reflect and enjoy the English language in a variety of contexts.